Walheimat/wal-emacs/README.md

 # emacs config

-The file can be loaded using `(org-babel-load-file (expand-file-name "emacs-config/configuration.org" user-emacs-directoy))` (assuming that's the file's location).

 Check out [my init file](https://gitlab.com/Walheimat/emacs-config/-/blob/master/.emacs.example) for reference.
-To use, run `cp .emacs.example ../.emacs`.
+To use (and assuming you're in `~/.emacs.d/emacs-config`, run `cp .emacs.example ../../.emacs`.

-Ideally, you just init the repo in your `user-emacs-directory` to keep things in sync.
+If you did not init this repo in your `user-emacs-directory` using the default name, you will need to adapt the variable `walheimat-emacs-config-default-path` in the example.

 **Note** that this config uses the `all-the-icons` package whose icons need to be downloaded manually by running `M-x all-the-icons-install-fonts` and selecting `yes`.